Variance Analysis – Labour Variances | Standard Costing

 (5) Labour Yield Variances (LYV)

-• It is the variation in labour cost on account of increase or decrease in yield or output as compared to the relative standard.
+• It is the variation in labour cost on account of an increase or decrease in yield or output as compared to the relative standard.

 = (Actual Yield- standard yield from actual output) X Standard labour cost per unit of output